-If these is a single down point on NordVPN, we would consider it their customer support.
-Yes, NordVPn has various channels through which you can contact customer support which it claims is ‘24/7’ but – no, not really.
+If there is a single down point on NordVPN, we would consider it their customer support.
+Yes, NordVPN has various channels through which you can contact customer support which it claims is ‘24/7’ but – no, not really.

-We do stream movies from time to time, although to be honest it isn’t really that big a thing with us.
+We do stream movies from time to time, although to be honest, it isn’t really that big a thing with us.
 After all, there is Kodi.
-Yet we can see the appeal to lovers of Netflix and other streaming service.
+Yet we can see the appeal to lovers of Netflix and other streaming services.

 Normally it is quite easy for websites to tell if users are using their site via a VPN.
 This can be for various reasons, such as connection patterns, IP matching, and so on.
-While not many really care, some services dislike its users to use VPNs.
+While not many really care, some services dislike their users using VPNs.

-While the line did take a minute or two to stabilise, torrent downloads were fast and smooth.
+While the line did take a minute or two to stabilize, torrent downloads were fast and smooth.
 No issues whatsoever at all here.
-We were a little surprised that the ideal torrent connection for us was via Singapore, since the country is known for its strict copyright enforcement.
+We were a little surprised that the ideal torrent connection for us was via Singapore since the country is known for its strict copyright enforcement.